-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations,

 What investment strategy does this financial product follow?

 From an ESG perspective, the Investment Manager adopts a three-step strategy (identification, evaluation and integration), as further described below, which allows the Fund to promote the corporate social characteristic of executive remuneration.
 The Investment Manager's ESG approach leverages global ESG frameworks, including the International Sustainability Standards Board (ISSB, formerly known as the Sustainability Accounting Standards Board's, SASB) standards, which the Investment Manager considers as a consistent and comparable framework for companies to report financially material social risks and opportunities.